lpress13/coding_seminars/brainstorming/plan_for_jamie.md

 ## Weeks 2-4 - Optional Dev Topics

 Everything else will be optional, and up to the new developer to schedule.
-We'll encourage them to have no more than one per day.
+It'll be encouraged to schedule no more than one per day.
 Topics offered by developers are the following, but let Mason know if you would like to add anything to the list:

 * Phil
   * AWS services and WS infrastructure